kubernetes-sigs/node-feature-discovery/docs/reference/topology-updater-commandline-reference.md

 ### -sleep-interval

-The `-sleep-interval` specifies the interval between resource hardware topology re-examination (and CR updates).
-A non-positive value implies infinite sleep interval, i.e. no re-detection is done.
+The `-sleep-interval` specifies the interval between resource hardware topology re-examination (and CR updates). zero means no CR updates on interval basis.

 Default: 60s